 top of page

-& Herbal Medicine ?
+Acupuncture & Herbal Medicine

 How does it work?

-Unlike hypodermic needles, acupuncture needles are thin as hair, and they are not designed to cut the skin.
-They are also inserted to much more shallow levels of the skin than hypodermic needles, which includes lengths of half an inch to only an inch, depending on the type of treatment.
-The needle does not exceed the length of one inch.
+Unlike hypodermic needles, acupuncture needles are as thin as hair, and they are not designed to cut the skin.
+Acupuncture needles are inserted to much shallower depths beneath the skin compared to hypodermic needles.
+The depth typically ranges from half an inch to just one inch, depending on the type of treatment.
+The length of the needle itself does not surpass one inch.
+Most people feel minimal to no pain as the needles are inserted.
+If there is prick or pain during initial insertion, it should diminish quickly.

-As a system of health care, acupuncture already has some inherent safeguards.
+When practiced by a licensed and trained doctor, acupuncture is extremely safe.
+As a system of health care, acupuncture has some inherent safeguards.
 Patients do not have to worry about taking several doses of medication, for acupuncture is drug-free and does no harm.

 Chinese Herbal Medicine